taichi-dev/awesome-taichi/README.md

-A curated list of awesome Taichi applications and courses.
+A curated list of awesome [Taichi](https://github.com/taichi-dev/taichi) applications and resources.

 ## Contents